 The Evolution of Weddings

 “Weddings today are nothing like they were when I got married.”
 A bride may very well feel that if she had a dollar for every time she hears this phrase during her engagement, it could pay for her wedding.
 But the sentiment is true!
 The couple-centric, à la carte tradition of wedding planning that we are steeped in looks very different from the weddings of one hundred years ago–both of which have their beauties and benefits.
-Today, we’d like to invite you to explore with us how weddings looked a century ago, and how they have evolved to bring us to the typical 2025 wedding.
+Today, we would like to invite you to explore with us how weddings looked a century ago, and how they have evolved to bring us to the typical 2025 wedding.

 Let us go back to 1925.
 You are newly engaged, and a lot of your wedding “planning” is laid before you through rigid traditions.
 Your wedding is an opportunity to reflect on your two families and their legacies coming together rather than your individual love story.
 Therefore, your wedding, as the bride, will reflect your upbringing and be just like the rest of your family’s weddings.
 If you are religious, your ceremony will be held at your church.
 Otherwise, your ceremony, along with your reception, is hosted in your family home.
 It will be a small and intimate gathering, only thirty to sixty people, all members of either family.